 What Is Rising Dampness?

-Rising Dampness is sometimes called Salt Damp.
+Many building inspectors in Adelaide identify Rising Dampness and sometimes called Salt Damp.
 Unlike common damp (which is caused by condensation), rising damp is actually caused by a vertical flow of water through a permeable wall structure.
 The water comes from the ground and rises through the pores in masonry through a process that’s known as “capillarity”.

 Usually occurring below heights of 1.5 metres, rising damp can actually be made worse by cleaning of the surface, replastering or repainting.